 How to Register

 Attendees can view the full schedule for the Brussels edition of AutoSens 2020 and register for the event.
 A ticket for AutoSens 2020 is good for both the Brussels and Detroit conferences and includes on-demand access after the events conclude.
+The AutoSens Awards, normally held in Brussels, will commence in a virtual format on November 19th.
+Members of the ADAS community are invited to submit their nominations via the AutoSens website.

 “Of course, we’ll all miss some of the social aspects and we know there will be disappointment about not meeting in person,” Stead added.
 “But we must all adapt to the circumstances we are presented with, and I can confidently say that we’re planning a full roster of physical events in 2021 – all enhanced with the online features we are optimizing throughout 2020.”